-For optimal results, you should decide your exercise regimen on your endurance and your body’s physiological response to it.
-Any form or intensity of exercise triggers several physiological processes in the body.
-The body’s first physiological response to vigorous exercise is an increased demand of oxygen.
-As the intensity of the exercise increases your heart rate increases, so does your need for oxygen.
+Your exercise regimen depends totally on your endurance and physiological response.
+The body’s first physiological response to vigorous exercise is demand in oxygen.
+As the intensity of the exercise increases your heart rate increases, so is your need for oxygen.

-When you begin to exercise, different systems of your body come into action to facilitate optimal body function while you exercise.
+When you begin to exercise, different systems of your body respond to this intensity of movement differently.
 This is called physiological response of the body to exercise.
-A burning sensation and discomfort in muscles, heavy breathing or increase in heart rate, are just a few to mention.
+You may experience a burning sensation and discomfort in muscles, heavy breathing or increase in heart rate.

-Following are details about how your body functions during exercise.
+Following are details about how your body functions in different areas of the body during exercise.

-- Central Nervous System (CNS): Your CNS regulates the physiological responses to exercise, which helps maintain the blood flow and oxygen levels.
+- Central Nervous System (CNS): Your CNS will maintain physiological responses to exercise.
+Blood flow and oxygen levels are maintained.

-- Metabolism: During exercise, your muscles require more energy, so the glucose output is increased, and the breakdown of fats begin.
+- Metabolism: Glucose output is increased and breakdown of fats begin.

-- Skin: Sweat rate increases to facilitate heat dissipation (initially body temperature rises, then cools down)
+- Skin: Sweat rate increases by heat dissipation (initially body temperature rises, then cools down)

-- Skeletal muscles: As the muscles work harder, there is an increase in (Adenosine triphosphate) ATP, a molecule that gives energy, which demands an increase in oxygen consumption and utilization.
+- Skeletal muscle: Increase in (Adenosine triphosphate) ATP, a molecule that gives energy.
+Increase in oxygen consumption and utilization.

 Selection of an exercise regimen and adhering to it depends on: